mark-watson/Clojure-AI-Book/manuscript/preface.md

 # Preface

 I have been developing commercial Artificial Intelligence (AI) tools and applications since the 1980s and I usually use the Lisp languages Common Lisp, Clojure, Racket Scheme, and Gambit Scheme.
+The exception to my Lisp language preferences is that I use Python for my deep learning work.
 This book contains code that I wrote for myself and I am wrapping it in a book in the hopes that my code and this book will also be useful to you, dear reader.

+The latest update to this book (May 2023) features more using OpenAI API examples using Large Language Models (LLMs) and local document search using local text embedding data stores.
+I removed the chapter on Clojure/Python interoperation because of reported difficulties in configuring a Linux system to get the examples working.
+I copied the entire text for this deleted chapter to the README file [https://github.com/mark-watson/Clojure-AI-Book-Code/nlp_libpython](https://github.com/mark-watson/Clojure-AI-Book-Code/tree/main/nlp_libpython) if you would like to use this material.

 {width: "60%"}
 ![Mark Watson](images/Mark.png)

 I wrote this book for both professional programmers and home hobbyists who already know how to program in Clojure and who want to learn practical AI programming and information processing techniques.
 I have tried to make this an enjoyable book to work through.
 In the style of a “cook book,” the chapters can be studied in any order.

-This book uses two of the examples in my Java AI book that is also available for purchase at [Leanpub.com](https://leanpub.com/javaai) and as a free download from my personal web site.
+This book uses two of the examples in my Java AI book that is also available to read free online or for purchase at [Leanpub.com](https://leanpub.com/javaai).
 I replicate these two bits of Java code in the GitHub repository for this book:

 [https://github.com/mark-watson/Clojure-AI-Book-Code](https://github.com/mark-watson/Clojure-AI-Book-Code)